fastforwardlabs/blog_deprecated/_newsletters/2017-08-29-subscribers.md

 Hello!

-A shock collar for your Roomba?
+A shock collar to train your Roomba?
 Deep reinforcement learning allows agents to learn based on trial and error, reward and punishment.
 A new [review paper](https://arxiv.org/abs/1708.05866) recaps the achievements in the field.

 ![xkcd deep learning cartoon]({{ site.github.url }}/images/2017/08/drone_training-1503941734848.png)

 ##### XKCD aptly summarizes the promise of [deep reinforcement learning](https://arxiv.org/abs/1708.05866).

-It's time to retire the MNIST data, not only for the fashion conscious engineer.
+Not only for the fashion conscious engineer, it's time to retire the MNIST data.
 The fashion retailer Zalando open-sourced a [data set](https://github.com/zalandoresearch/fashion-mnist) to benchmark your machine learing algorithms; turns out MNIST has become too easy.

-On to our newsletter: with recommended reading on Bayesian inference and probabilistic programming - as well as thoughts on AI and national security, and the enduring legacy of Zork.
-Enjoy!
+Before we go on to our newsletter — with recommended reading on Bayesian inference and probabilistic programming, thoughts on AI and national security, and the enduring legacy of Zork — a quick announcement.

-But first, a thank you - and a quick announcement:

 ---